Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

     - The scope will close after each shot, even if you have multiple shots in the clip.
     - The GEP gun will not force a reload after every scoped shot if you have multiple shots in a clip.
     - The FOV of the game will not get stuck in a zoomed in state after firing a scoped GEP shot with "Weapon Auto Reload" disabled.
+  - Computers will maintain their original security levels (determining whether or not you are allowed to hack them without a NUKE virus).
 - Vanilla?
 Madder!
 2.0 fixes and improvements
   - Objects will no longer be sometimes left without collision when they are replaced by the Randomizer.
   - The conversation in the intro will actually start playing.